dspinellis/cqmetrics/README.md

 * Number of occurences of no space after keyword
 * Number of occurences of no space after opening brace
 * Number of occurences of no space after semicolon
-* Number of occurences of no space after struct operator
 * Number of occurences of no space before binary operator
 * Number of occurences of no space before closing brace
 * Number of occurences of no space before keyword
 * Number of occurences of no space before opening brace
-* Number of occurences of no space before struct operator
 * Number of occurences of space after opening square bracket
+* Number of occurences of space after struct operator
 * Number of occurences of space after unary operator
 * Number of occurences of space at end of line
 * Number of occurences of space before closing bracket